Why you shouldn’t buy a cheap solar system

 Many solar sales-focused companies, especially Australia-wide ones, have a range of innovative ways to avoid their warranty obligations.

-For example, cheap solar system retailers will void customer warranties if the homeowner does not provide cleaning and maintenance for their system every three to six months.
+For example, cheap solar system retailers will void customer warranties if the homeowner does not provide cleaning and maintenance for their solar power system every three to six months.
 The same solar company will charge high maintenance costs to deliver this unnecessary service.

 Although cleaning is recommended for solar panels, once every three months is a bit too much, especially since they can usually be cleaned sufficiently when it rains.